 What is something that you don’t think about often is…WATER!
-Seriously, how often do you actually think about it.
-Water is something that we take for granted and don’t give much thought about until there is too much of it (flooding your home), not enough of it (none to drink) or something is wrong with it (as was the case in Flint, Michigan).
+Seriously, how often do you actually think about it?
+Water is something that we take for granted and don’t give much thought about until there is too much of it (flooding your home), not enough of it (none to drink), or something is wrong with it (as was the case in Flint, Michigan).
 So, if everything is working, why should we be concerned about water?

 Another consideration of this replacement is the increase in population in certain areas placing demands on an already aging system.
-To replace these miles of pipeline it will take a significant amount of planning and time.
-However, to wait until there is a failure of the system could cost significantly more than planning heading and starting the replacement process now.
-Not only does general overall cost of replacing the pipeline increase over time due to just general increase in costs of material and labor, but if it is in response to a pipeline break, it is now an emergent situation that requires immediate response causing overtime hours and most likely unplanned disruption to water supply to residents of the community.
+To replace these miles of pipeline, it will take a significant amount of planning and time.
+However, waiting until there is a failure of the system could cost significantly more than planning ahead and starting the replacement process now.
+Not only does the overall cost of replacing the pipeline increase over time due to increases in costs of material and labor, but if it is in response to a pipeline break, it’s now an emergent situation that requires immediate response causing overtime hours and most likely unplanned disruption of the water supply to residents of the community.

-Since the need for replacement of the pipeline is quite large and extensive, it will have significant impact on the amount residents pay for water bills each month.
-Unfortunately, these increases who remain for several decades.
+Since the need for replacement of the pipeline is quite large and extensive, it will have a significant impact on the amount residents pay for water bills each month.
+Unfortunately, these increases will remain for several decades.
 This would be due to pipes continuing to age and needing replacement.
 Thankfully, with the technology that we have developed currently, by replacing the pipelines, they will be able to sustain the needs of communities for years to come.

-Another use of waste water that a good portion of cities are using is taking that water and using it for irrigation or industrial uses.
+Another use of wastewater that a good portion of cities are using is taking that water and using it for irrigation or industrial uses.
 Other cities, that are near coastlines, are using seawater by putting it through a desalination process and using that to help augment their water supply.
-All of these help to conserve water as an overall whole.
-By doing these items and coming up with new ways to help conserve water, we will increase the amount of available water resources significantly.
+All of this help to conserve water as an overall whole.
+By doing these items and coming up with new ways to help conserve water, we will increase the number of available water resources significantly.

 Water is all around us and is essential to our ability to survive.
 This is why it is crucial that we do everything we can to preserve and protect our water supply, this includes replacing outdated piping before it becomes a problem and coming up with new processes to better use our current water resources.
 Find out more about what you can do in your area to protect your water supply!